Home Remedies for High Uric Acid

 2. Add Fibre-Rich Foods

-Including fibre-rich foods like whole grains in your diet is an important step for overall health.
-While whole grains do not directly lower uric acid levels like some medications or specific dietary changes, they contribute to better metabolic health.
-By promoting healthy digestion and supporting kidney function over time, fibre-rich foods can indirectly help the body manage uric acid levels more effectively.
+Including fibre-rich foods like whole grains, fruits, and vegetables in your diet is an important step for overall health.
+Fibre is believed to help absorb and eliminate uric acid from the digestive tract [6].
+By promoting healthy digestion and supporting overall metabolic function, fibre-rich foods can indirectly help the body manage uric acid levels more effectively.
 Regular consumption of fibre also helps maintain a healthy weight, which is crucial in managing gout.

 3. Vitamin C-Rich Fruits